Nadia Afgan

-Nadia Afgan is a Pakistani actress who appears in Urdu films, television and films.
+Nadia Afgan is a Pakistani actress who appears in Urdu films and television.
 She is known for her work in theatre and television.
 Her numerous works on television include a series of plays in both Urdu and Punjabi.
 She rose to prominence when she appeared in the hit TV serial Family Front in 1997.
 Further success came in 2000 with PTV Home's mostmemorable sitcom, Shashlik, which was later re-aired on Geo TV in 2011.
 Afghan garnered wider appreciation for her comic role in Hum TV's blockbuster comedy drama Suno Chanda (2018), and for its sequel, Suno Chanda 2, as Shahana Batool the following year.

 Early life

 Nadia Afghan was born in Karachi and is the first-born among four siblings.
 Her parents are Naila Afghan and Tanvir Afghan, a retired Group Captain from the Pakistan Air Force.
 Due to her father's military postings, Nadia lived in various cities throughout her childhood.
 Inspired by her father's career, she aspired to become a fighter pilot herself but was unable to pursue this dream due to gender restrictions at the time.